gfogle/gfogle/modernweb/packages/cli/README.md

 ## Development
 The project source code leverages Typescript's type-checking via [comments](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html); it does not use `.ts` files.

-Why?
-Well, because I want to write Javascript.
+- *Why?* Well, because I want to write Javascript.
 I don't want to transpile code, emit source maps and run ts-node when I just want TS to be my linter.

-Why not use ESLint?
-Good question.
+- *Why not use ESLint?* Good question.
 Too many dependencies and too many "rules" to manage.
 I just want some sane defaults out of the box and get back to solving real problems.
-At some point, the features worth using will end up either in JSDoc and supported by Typescript or in the language itself.
+At some point, the features worth using will end up in JSDoc and/or supported by Typescript or Javascript itself.